Puddi1/GFS-Stack/README.md

 error: miscellania with eval
 error: Generated an empty chunk: "login/user". add note on how to deal also with go work

+check chmod works for everyone or better solution

+check vite dont add CDNs to build,, try add htmx as static in production too